-"Building" See Article III, Section 9.2.
+"Building" As defined in Article III, Section 9.3.5.
 See also "Structure".
 Any structure that has a roof and is intended to shelter people, animals or chattel.
+(Adopted March 2014)

 "Building Footprint" The shape and orientation of the ground floor outline of a building at finish grade.
-(Added March 2014)
+(Adopted March 2014)

 "Building Height" The vertical distance measured from the average level of the grade, which is determined by the average ground level around the structure, to the highest point of the roof, excluding churches, chimneys, cupolas, ventilation, silos and other accessory features required above the roof.
-The maximum height of any door or window shall be thirty (30) feet, measured vertically from the bottom of said door or window to the finish grade below.
-(Added March 2014)
+The maximum height of any door or window shall be thirty feet (30'), measured vertically from the bottom of said door or window to the finish grade below.
+(Adopted March 2014)

-"Campground" A campground or camping park means a parcel of land on which 2 or more campsites are occupied or are intended for temporary occupancy for recreational dwelling purposes only and not for permanent year round residency.
-(Added March 2014)
+"Campground" A campground or camping park means a parcel of land on which two (2) or more campsites are occupied or are intended for temporary occupancy for recreational dwelling purposes only and not for permanent year-round residency.
+(Adopted March 2014)

 "Clinic" A facility providing care and treatment for sick or injured human patients, not including a medical office, hospital or substance abuse treatment facility.
-(Added March 2014)
+(Adopted March 2014)

 "Inpatient Clinic" A clinic that may include overnight care facilities.
-(Added March 2014)
+(Adopted March 2014)

 "Outpatient Clinic" A clinic providing care and treatment on an outpatient basis, including ambulatory care or similar medical services that generally require a stay of less than 24 hours that does not include overnight care facilities.
-(Added March 2014)
+(Adopted March 2014)